Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

   You can [manage playlists](#managing-playlists-on-client-side) on client side by sending request about the new playback item to the server.
 You can then add listeners to be invoked when the playlist is updated on the server.

+- Managing abilities of the media controller server

+  You can [set abilities](#setting-abilities) of media controller server by using [MediaControllerAbilities](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilities) interface.

+  To check which features are supported by the server, you can use [MediaControllerAbilitiesInfo](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilitiesInfo) interface, which can be accessed as a member of `MediaControllerServerInfo` object, gathered by `getLatestServerInfo()` method.

+- Setting features of the media controller server

+  You can [set features of the media controller server](#server-features) by using server's interfaces.

 ## Prerequisites